 Yukari Yakumo.
 All Touhou games have a LunaticDifficulty.
 All Touhou games have an Extra Stage.
 Yukari resides on Perfect Cherry Blossom's Phantasm Stage, which is to the Extra stage what Lunatic difficulty is to Normal difficulty.

-Given that s/he's now set to face trial for the deaths of 300,000 batarians, s/he can get screwed a lot more.
+Given that they're now set to face trial for the deaths of 300,000 batarians, Shepard can get screwed a lot more.

 Given gameplay escalation in how big the enemies you are expected to kill on foot with a rifle are getting, are they going to throw two Geth Colossi at Shepard in ME3?
 Three Thresher Maws?
 A completed Reaper?
 Answer: REAPER VERSUS COLOSSAL THRESHER MAW!

 Paraworld has one one of the most awesome weapons of all time.
 Its an Anklyosaurus, with a catapult strapped to its back, that fires ''Velociraptors''.